-

 The analysis of tocopheryl acetate is based on two complementary approaches:

-• LC-MS (liquid chromatography coupled with mass spectrometry) : more specific and sensitive method, used for complex matrices or very low contents.
+• LC-MS (liquid chromatography coupled with mass spectrometry) : a more specific and sensitive method, used for complex matrices or very low concentrations.

-These techniques distinguish tocopheryl acetate from free tocopherol and other vitamin derivatives.
-They can be combined with tocopherol (vitamin E) testing to obtain a complete vitamin E profile.
+These techniques allow for the differentiation of tocopheryl acetate from free tocopherol and other vitamin derivatives.
+They can be combined with tocopherol (vitamin E) measurement to obtain a complete vitamin E profile.

 Industrial applications